vickkie/Promonative-Backend/README.md

 Legacy Code: Review or refer to the code and implementation details as needed for understanding the evolution of the backend architecture.

 ## Contact
-For any inquiries or issues related to the legacy codebase, please contact [hypercritical.vercel.app].
+For any inquiries or issues related to the legacy codebase, please contact [!
+Hypercritical studio](https://hypercritical.vercel.app).